thingsSDK/guides.thingssdk.com/examples/using_wifi.md

     console.error(error)
   })
 ```
-`wifi.on('disconnected',())` come out-of-the-box with the Espruino Wifi module.
+`wifi.on('disconnected',())` comes out-of-the-box with the Espruino Wifi module.
 If we wanted we could wrap these event listeners in promises too, but in this case flipping the light is simple enought hat we don't need to.

 Ok, so the light turns on when we connect, and it's supposed to turn off when we disconnect.
 Let's add a final `then()` block to test it out.